 The survival rabbit will frequently smell, push, brush, or even leap on its partner.
 He will gradually understand, however, that his pal is no longer with him.
 A rabbit that does not notice his buddy's corpse may have difficulty comprehending wherever his pal went.

-Implications For One's Health
+Implications For Rabbit's Health

 Zoonotic infections can spread from animals to humans if pets eat dead animals or people try to kill them.
 This illness can spread to the skin through bodily fluids, where it can cause ulcers, symptoms like strep throat, and larger lumps.